doraboateng/api/README.md

 git clone git@github.com:doraboateng/api.git
 cd api

-# Run the API locally.
-This will also build the base image for the API.
+# Run the database migrations.
+This will launch the API locally, build
+# the base image and run the migration files.
-./run
+./run migrate

 # Launch your IDE.
 code .